Actipro/WPF-Controls/Documentation/topics/conversion/converting-to-v19-1.md

 To support this change, it is recommended that foreground colors used in [Content Providers](../syntaxeditor/user-interface/intelliprompt/popup-content-providers.md) are based on the current theme in the SyntaxEditor control (assuming SyntaxEditor is rendering in a theme similar to the application theme), or at least are set to render well in the current application theme.

-The [HtmlContentProvider](xref:ActiproSoftware.Windows.Controls.SyntaxEditor.IntelliPrompt.Implementation.HtmlContentProvider) class has several static properties for common foreground colors such as neutral, comment, keyword, and type names.
+The [HtmlContentProvider](xref:@ActiproUIRoot.Controls.SyntaxEditor.IntelliPrompt.Implementation.HtmlContentProvider) class has several static properties for common foreground colors such as neutral, comment, keyword, and type names.
 These properties access the related classification type entries in the ambient highlighting style registry and return the foreground color.

 ## Adornments Changes

 ### Change Reasons

-A new [AdornmentChangeReason](xref:ActiproSoftware.Windows.Controls.SyntaxEditor.Adornments.AdornmentChangeReason) enumeration has been added, allowing add/remove adornment calls to indicate the reason behind the change.
+A new [AdornmentChangeReason](xref:@ActiproUIRoot.Controls.SyntaxEditor.Adornments.AdornmentChangeReason) enumeration has been added, allowing add/remove adornment calls to indicate the reason behind the change.

-The [IAdornmentLayer](xref:ActiproSoftware.Windows.Controls.SyntaxEditor.Adornments.IAdornmentLayer).[AddAdornment](xref:ActiproSoftware.Windows.Controls.SyntaxEditor.Adornments.IAdornmentLayer.AddAdornment*), [RemoveAdornment](xref:ActiproSoftware.Windows.Controls.SyntaxEditor.Adornments.IAdornmentLayer.RemoveAdornment*), [RemoveAdornments](xref:ActiproSoftware.Windows.Controls.SyntaxEditor.Adornments.IAdornmentLayer.RemoveAdornments*), and [RemoveAllAdornments](xref:ActiproSoftware.Windows.Controls.SyntaxEditor.Adornments.IAdornmentLayer.RemoveAllAdornments*) methods have all been updated with a reason parameter.
+The [IAdornmentLayer](xref:@ActiproUIRoot.Controls.SyntaxEditor.Adornments.IAdornmentLayer).[AddAdornment](xref:@ActiproUIRoot.Controls.SyntaxEditor.Adornments.IAdornmentLayer.AddAdornment*), [RemoveAdornment](xref:@ActiproUIRoot.Controls.SyntaxEditor.Adornments.IAdornmentLayer.RemoveAdornment*), [RemoveAdornments](xref:@ActiproUIRoot.Controls.SyntaxEditor.Adornments.IAdornmentLayer.RemoveAdornments*), and [RemoveAllAdornments](xref:@ActiproUIRoot.Controls.SyntaxEditor.Adornments.IAdornmentLayer.RemoveAllAdornments*) methods have all been updated with a reason parameter.

-The [IntraTextAdornmentManagerBase<T, U>](xref:ActiproSoftware.Windows.Controls.SyntaxEditor.Adornments.Implementation.IntraTextAdornmentManagerBase`2) and [DecorationAdornmentManagerBase<T, U>](xref:ActiproSoftware.Windows.Controls.SyntaxEditor.Adornments.Implementation.DecorationAdornmentManagerBase`2)'s `AddAdornment` methods were updated with a reason parameter.
+The [IntraTextAdornmentManagerBase<T, U>](xref:@ActiproUIRoot.Controls.SyntaxEditor.Adornments.Implementation.IntraTextAdornmentManagerBase`2) and [DecorationAdornmentManagerBase<T, U>](xref:@ActiproUIRoot.Controls.SyntaxEditor.Adornments.Implementation.DecorationAdornmentManagerBase`2)'s `AddAdornment` methods were updated with a reason parameter.

 ### Adornment View Line Associations

-The [IAdornmentLayer](xref:ActiproSoftware.Windows.Controls.SyntaxEditor.Adornments.IAdornmentLayer).[AddAdornment](xref:ActiproSoftware.Windows.Controls.SyntaxEditor.Adornments.IAdornmentLayer.AddAdornment*) overload that accepts a snapshot range has been updated with a new [ITextViewLine](xref:ActiproSoftware.Windows.Controls.SyntaxEditor.ITextViewLine) parameter that can be specified if the adornment is associated with a certain view line.
-The value flows into the new [IAdornment](xref:ActiproSoftware.Windows.Controls.SyntaxEditor.Adornments.IAdornment).[ViewLine](xref:ActiproSoftware.Windows.Controls.SyntaxEditor.Adornments.IAdornment.ViewLine) property.
+The [IAdornmentLayer](xref:@ActiproUIRoot.Controls.SyntaxEditor.Adornments.IAdornmentLayer).[AddAdornment](xref:@ActiproUIRoot.Controls.SyntaxEditor.Adornments.IAdornmentLayer.AddAdornment*) overload that accepts a snapshot range has been updated with a new [ITextViewLine](xref:@ActiproUIRoot.Controls.SyntaxEditor.ITextViewLine) parameter that can be specified if the adornment is associated with a certain view line.
+The value flows into the new [IAdornment](xref:@ActiproUIRoot.Controls.SyntaxEditor.Adornments.IAdornment).[ViewLine](xref:@ActiproUIRoot.Controls.SyntaxEditor.Adornments.IAdornment.ViewLine) property.

 ### Element-Based and Draw-Based Adornments

 When updating how SyntaxEditor renders itself to support the same codebase across multiple platforms (WPF, UWP, and WinForms), we had to alter how adornments render.
 Most of our pre-defined adornments now use a new draw-based mechanism where they render themselves in the rendering pipeline instead of using UI elements to render themselves.
-New [IAdornmentLayer](xref:ActiproSoftware.Windows.Controls.SyntaxEditor.Adornments.IAdornmentLayer).[AddAdornment](xref:ActiproSoftware.Windows.Controls.SyntaxEditor.Adornments.IAdornmentLayer.AddAdornment*) overloads support the creation of draw-based adornments.
+New [IAdornmentLayer](xref:@ActiproUIRoot.Controls.SyntaxEditor.Adornments.IAdornmentLayer).[AddAdornment](xref:@ActiproUIRoot.Controls.SyntaxEditor.Adornments.IAdornmentLayer.AddAdornment*) overloads support the creation of draw-based adornments.

 While adornment layers still stack in the same order as before, element-based adornments will always render "on top" of draw-based adornments since the elements are stacked on top of the drawing canvas element.
 Adornments like alternating row highlights should be draw-based so that they stack appropriately with other pre-defined adornment layers.
 Adornments like intra-line controls can remain element-based since they generally appear on top of other view content anyhow.

+@if (wpf) {

 ## Vertical View Split Option Removed

 With the advent of advanced tabbed docking windows, we simplified our internal structures by removing support for vertical splits.
 Horizontal splits are still supported.

-The [EditorViewPlacement](xref:ActiproSoftware.Windows.Controls.SyntaxEditor.EditorViewPlacement) enumeration now only has `Lower` and `Upper` values.
+The [EditorViewPlacement](xref:@ActiproUIRoot.Controls.SyntaxEditor.EditorViewPlacement) enumeration now only has `Lower` and `Upper` values.
 The `SyntaxEditor.CanSplitVertically`, `HasVerticalSplit`, and `VerticalSplitPercentage` properties were removed.

+}

 ## IEditorView Scroll State Changes

-The `IEditorView.FirstVisibleX` and `FirstVisiblePosition` properties were removed and replaced with a new read-only [ITextView](xref:ActiproSoftware.Windows.Controls.SyntaxEditor.ITextView).[ScrollState](xref:ActiproSoftware.Windows.Controls.SyntaxEditor.ITextView.ScrollState) property that returns a [TextViewScrollState](xref:ActiproSoftware.Windows.Controls.SyntaxEditor.TextViewScrollState) object.
-To set the scroll state, use the new [IEditorViewScroller](xref:ActiproSoftware.Windows.Controls.SyntaxEditor.IEditorViewScroller).[ScrollTo](xref:ActiproSoftware.Windows.Controls.SyntaxEditor.IEditorViewScroller.ScrollTo*) method, accessible via `editor.ActiveView.Scroller.ScrollTo`.
+The `IEditorView.FirstVisibleX` and `FirstVisiblePosition` properties were removed and replaced with a new read-only [ITextView](xref:@ActiproUIRoot.Controls.SyntaxEditor.ITextView).[ScrollState](xref:@ActiproUIRoot.Controls.SyntaxEditor.ITextView.ScrollState) property that returns a [TextViewScrollState](xref:@ActiproUIRoot.Controls.SyntaxEditor.TextViewScrollState) object.
+To set the scroll state, use the new [IEditorViewScroller](xref:@ActiproUIRoot.Controls.SyntaxEditor.IEditorViewScroller).[ScrollTo](xref:@ActiproUIRoot.Controls.SyntaxEditor.IEditorViewScroller.ScrollTo*) method, accessible via `editor.ActiveView.Scroller.ScrollTo`.

 ## Indicator Changes